Baron Ranch Trail

 Directions from the South:

-1) Hwy 101 North, 2.4 miles past Refugio Road exit turn right at road crossing onto Arroyo Quemada Ln., just past a yellow sign indicating “cross-traffic ahead”, before reaching Tajiguas Landfill.
+1) Hwy 101 North, 2.4 miles past Refugio Road exit turn right at the road crossing onto Arroyo Quemada Ln., just past a yellow sign indicating “cross-traffic ahead”.
 There is no northbound deceleration lane, so the turn-off must be anticipated.

-2) Immediately turn left onto Calle Real and proceed approximately ¾ mile until the road reaches a white gate and a street sign that says “End”.
+2) Immediately turn left onto Calle Real and proceed approximately .75 mile until the road reaches a street sign that says “End”.
+Use the circle to turn around and park along Calle Real.

 Directions from the North: